Cray-HPE/docs-csm/operations/network/management_network/aruba/web-ui.md

 switch(config)# https-server vrf mgmt
 ```

-## Expected Results
+## Expected results

-1. Administrators can connect the management interface to a private network
+- Administrators can connect the management interface to a private network.
-2. Administrators can enable web-management
+- Administrators can enable web-management.
-3. Administrators can connect to the IP address from a browser login to the management menu
+- Administrators can connect to the IP address from a browser login to the management menu.

 [Back to Index](../README.md)